← Back to HCC Main Site |

 Photo from Bain News Service, Public domain, via Wikimedia Commons

 Did you know on September 17, 1862, at the Battle of Antietam, the Irish Brigade held back the Confederate army against all odds?
 Known as one of the bloodiest battle of the Civil War, Antietam served as a major turning point in American history, prompting Abraham Lincoln to issue the preliminary Emancipation Proclamation.
-Learn more about the Irish soldiers role during a guided walking tour led by a retired National Park Service Ranger.

 Irish Brigade Monument - NPS photo - public domain via Wikimedia Commons